seakhtar/nsf-sbir/pages/fastlane/form-prep.md

 Cover sheet selection
 ![Cover sheet selection]({{ site.baseurl }}/assets/img/fastlane/6-cover-sheet.jpg)

-The Cover Sheet has been divided into 4 sections.
+The Cover Sheet has been divided into 4 sections.**NOTE: To save your data, be sure to click the "OK" button at the bottom of the screen prior to navigating away from the Cover Sheet.
+If you receive any error messages when you click "OK", you must clear all errors and re-click "OK" to save the data.**

 To complete the Cover Sheet you must complete all 4 sections.
 The first Cover Sheet **"GO"** Button is **"Awardee Organization/Primary Place of Performance Selection"**

 ![Cover sheet component page]({{ site.baseurl }}/assets/img/fastlane/7-cover-sheet-components.jpg)